-The Indaba
+The origins of the Indaba

 Twenty years ago, when the SARS outbreak exposed key fragilities in the global healthcare supply chain, pandemic preparedness became a key concern among practitioners.
 In 2023, following the COVID-19 pandemic, many of the same supply-chain fragilities remain.
 As we rebuild and develop our health systems we must ensure that health supply chains – and the people that run them – are better prepared and equipped to withstand future crises.